Frederick Menzies

-Sir Frederick Norton Kay Menzies KBE FRSE FRCP LLD (2 November 1875 – 14 May 1949) was a British physician and public health expert.
+Sir Frederick Norton Kay Menzies (2 November 1875 – 14 May 1949) was a British physician and public health expert.
 He was Honorary Physician to King George VI.

-Life
+Early life

 He was born in Caernarvon on 2 November 1875, the son of Edith Madeline Kay and her husband, John Menzies, a civil engineer.
 He was educated at Llandovery College then studied medicine at the University of Edinburgh graduating with an MB ChB in 1899.

+Early medical career

 He then undertook postgraduate studies in both Berlin and Vienna returning to work at Edinburgh Royal Infirmary, receiving his doctorate (MD) in 1903.
 He moved on to Great Ormond Street Hospital in London then Brompton Hospital and the Western Fever Hospital.

 In 1907 he became a Demonstrator in Public Health at University College, London under Prof Henry Richard Kenwood also becoming Kenwood's deputy as Medical Officer of Health for the Stoke Newington district.
-In 1920 he became Medical Officer of Health for London County Council.
-He introduced medical schemes for London schools, a general screening of the population for tuberculosis, and various centres to treat venereal disease.
+In 1909, he worked part time as a school doctor for London County Council, taking up a full time post in the East End of London in 1911.

+Later medical career

+Menzies became principal assistant Medical Officer for Health, and part time public health consultant for London County Council's (LCC) responsible for the LCC scheme for the care of tuberculosis and for the diagnosis and care of venereal diseases in 1917.

-In 1924 he gave up all academic roles to focus on his practical roles, becoming Director of Medical Services for the London area.
-He was also placed in charge of the British Red Cross Society.
+In 1924 Menzies followed Sir John Napier as Director of Hospital and Medical Services of the Joint Council of the Order of St John and the British Red Cross Society, retaining a part time post at LCC.

+In 1925 Menzies was appointed the Medical Officer of Health and School Medical Officer for London County Counciltaking up post in 1926.

 In 1927 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir George Newman, Sir Robert William Philip, Edwin Bramwell, James Lorrain Smith and James Hartley Ashworth.

 In the Second World War he co-ordinated Red Cross Hospitals in North Wales.

-He was made a Knight of the Order of the British Empire by King George V in 1932.
-He also received the Order of St John of Jerusalem in 1934.
+He was made a Knight Commander of the Order of the British Empire by King George V in 1932.
+He also received the Order of St John of Jerusalem, as a Commander in 1931 and Knight of Grace in 1934.

 He died in London on 14 May 1949 following a business trip to Port Said.